hawk/lux/doc/lux.md

     LUX_START_REASON - reason for starting a shell (normal|fail|success)
     PS1              - shell prompt variable set by Lux

-###Miscellaneous statements##d##
+###Miscellaneous statements###

 **\[doc String\]**
 **\[docN String\]**
-A test case slogan that will be displayed in the summary log.
+A test case slogan displayed in the summary log.
 It is also possible to document parts of a test case by specifying a documentation level `N`.
 In that case the doc statement should look like `[docN String]` where `N` is a integer. `doc2` would mean that the documentation is on level 2.
-Doc strings can be extracted from the scripts with the `--mode=doc` command line option.
+Doc strings can be extracted from the scripts and written to stdout with the`--mode=doc` command line option.
+It gives a quick overview of the test cases and can be seen as a poor mans test spec.

+**\[timeout\]**
 **\[timeout Seconds\]**
-sets the timeout for the current shell to the given number of seconds multiplied with a configurated factor.
+The script expects the shell output to match given [regular expression][]s.
+But the output must be received within a given time limit.
+The `timeout` command sets the timeout for the current shell to the given number of seconds multiplied with a configurated factor.
 By default the multiplier is `1000`.
 For example, by setting the `--multiplier` parameter to `2000` all timeouts will be doubled.
 The resulting timeout value affects how long time `expect` operations will wait before reporting failure.
-If time is not specified `[timeout]`, it is reset to default the timeout specified with the `--timeout` configuration parameter.
+If the time is omitted like `[timeout]`, the timeout is reset to the default timeout specified with the `--timeout` configuration parameter.
 The timeout value `infinity` means infinity.

 **\[sleep Seconds\]**
 waits given number of seconds before proceeding in the script.
 No `multiplier` factor is applied.
+The `sleep` command should be avoided if possible.
+It absolutely not intended to be used for solving race conditions.
+Find out some way to synchronize the test case properly instead.

 **\[progress String\]**
 Displays `String` on the `stdout` stream together with the rest of the progress info.
+May contain newlines.

 **\[config Var=Value\]**
 assigns a value to a [configuration parameter](#config_params).
 The